wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.2.6 =

 This update aims to fix the 'Warning: getimagesize()' bug.
 PHP's getimagesize() is now used with a local file path instead of a url.

+= 0.2.7 =

+Added a feature to randomize the order of images.